skylerto/chef-web-docs/chef_master/source/ctl_chef_client.rst

 ``--delete-entire-chef-repo``
    This option deletes an entire repository.
 This option may only be used when running the chef-client in local mode, (``--local-mode``).
 This option requires ``--recipe-url`` to be specified.

-   New in Chef client 12.7
+   New in Chef Client 12.7

 ``--disable-config``
    Use to run the chef-client using default settings.
 This will prevent the normally-associated configuration file from being used.
 This setting should only be used for testing purposes and should never be used in a production setting.